-The horrific truth is that this feeling of being next, who will live and who will die, shrouds the daily lives of Black people in the U.S. right now.
+The horrific truth is that this feeling of being next, who will live and who will die, shrouds the daily lives of Black people in the U.S.

 We remember the souls killed since August 31st

-Dijon Kizzee (Los Angeles)
+Dijon Kizzee (Los Angeles, CA)